tlswg/tls13-spec/draft-ietf-tls-tls13.md

 | TLS_ECDHE_PSK_WITH_CHACHA20_POLY1305_SHA256   | {0xCC,0xAC}   | [RFC7905] |
 | TLS_DHE_PSK_WITH_CHACHA20_POLY1305_SHA256     | {0xCC,0xAD}   | [RFC7905] |

-Note: The values listed for ECDHE and ChaCha/Poly are preliminary but are being or will be used for interop testing and therefore are likely to be assigned.
+Note: The values listed for ECDHE PSK AES suites are preliminary but are being or will be used for interop testing and therefore are likely to be assigned.